 #3.
 Plastic Cover

-Even though you use high-quality plastic cover, you still avoid preserving the egg salad in the freezer for a long time.
+Even though you use a high-quality plastic cover, you still avoid preserving the egg salad in the freezer for a long time.
 Once boiled and mixed with other ingredients, eggs can’t hold their natural texture for days.
 So, you are better off using the salad within days after freezing.

 How Long the Egg Salad Lasts?

-Egg salads can last for up to two days if you prepare it with simple black pepper and salt spices.
+Egg salads can last for up to two days if you prepare them with simple black pepper and salt spices.
 They will only last for up to one day if you have used particular vegetables, mushrooms, and herbs.